 36/22

-District Councillor Wendy Griggs give an up date on the following items
+District Councillor Wendy Griggs gave an up date on the following items

-Diverting the exit of the strawberry line exit on to B3133 is dependent on the decision of planning application 21/P/1727/FUL
+Diverting the exit of the Strawberry Line Extension exit on to the B3133 is dependent on the decision of planning application 21/P/1727/FUL.

-The installation of the crossing between Chestnut Park (Bloor) and Eaton Park (Curo) is waiting for bloor to complete making safe the make at their exit.
+The installation of the crossing between Chestnut Park (Bloor) and Eaton Park (Curo) is waiting for Bloor to complete making safe the wall at their exit.

-The new entrance to Yatton Juniors from Coop carpark is currently under construction to be ready for the start of the new term.
+The new entrance to Yatton Juniors from Co-op carpark is currently under construction to be ready for the start of the new term.

 District Councillor Steve Bridger commented on the following:

-It has come to light that Yeo Vale Medical Practice have no intentions of moving to the new surgery if the following application was approved.
-Planning application - 22/P/1142/FUL- Land East Of Smallway, Congresbury - Erection of 47no. dwellings, a two storey medical centre, formation of a vehicular and pedestrian access from Smallway, landscaping, parking, drainage and other associated infrastructure works.
+It has come to light that Mendip Vale Medical Practice have no intention of moving to the new surgery proposed in the following application - 22/P/1142/FUL- Land East Of Smallway, Congresbury - Erection of 47no. dwellings, a two storey medical centre, formation of a vehicular and pedestrian access from Smallway, landscaping, parking, drainage and other associated infrastructure works.

 First Bus announcement of withdrawing X2 and X5 – North Somerset are in daily talks with First.
 They are also looking at enhancing the 54 to link up with the X1.